VolcannXd/DottedNoiseGenerator/README.md

-# Dotted Noise
-# And the algorithm/soft to generate it
+# Dotted Noise & the algorithm/soft to generate it
 ## python 3.7

 ---